-- Student has already received credit for the course. - Student has not met the prerequisite for the scheduled course. - Student has an incomplete schedule. - Student previously failed the course with the same teacher. - Student needs specific course to meet graduation requirements (priority given to seniors and students with non-elective graduation requirement issues). - Student wants to increase academic rigor. - Student's schedule must be changed for administrative reasons (class size, etc.).
+- Student has already received credit for the course. - Student has not met the prerequisite for the scheduled course. - Student has an incomplete schedule. - Student previously failed the course with the same teacher. - Student needs specific course to meet graduation requirements (priority given to seniors and students with non-elective graduation requirement issues). - Student is scheduled for a class they did not request in their 11 choices.

-Requests for schedule changes should be made to Student Services as soon as possible; the administration and staff encourage students to make changes before the end of the first five (5) days of the semester.
-Specific procedures for requesting schedule changes are provided when schedules are issued to students.
-All schedule changes require administrative approval.
+Requests for schedule corrections should be made to Student Services.
+Specific procedures for requesting schedule corrections are provided when schedules are issued to students.
+All schedule corrections require administrative approval.